 The tree was up and decorated in readiness for my Dad coming out of hospital.

 This time was no exception.
-He’d been on a nutritional ward before more surgery, his body unable to take food.
+He’d been on a Clinical Nutrition ward before more surgery, his body unable to take food.
 To look at he was disappearing before our eyes.
 Infection had gotten hold of him and this time it had gone to his brain.

 One minute he was fine, chatting away as normal, the next he was seeing things that weren’t there.
 As much as he was weak, at over 6ft, he still found strength from somewhere when frustrated.
 We worried how we would cope when he came home, but believed the hospital wouldn’t discharge him if they thought he wasn’t ready.

-Late at night on the 9th December 2001 the phone rang.
+Late at night on the 9th December 2000, the phone rang.
 ‘Could we get to the hospital?’
-He’d gone into respiratory failure.
+He’d gone into Respiratory Failure.
 We were no stranger to calls or information like this.
 ‘He needs an operation, we don’t know if he’ll pull through’ or ‘We can operate but he could lose his legs’.
 We jumped in the car and I drove as fast as I dare down the Boulevards, cursing the speed cameras.

-We hadn’t realised that ‘Respiratory failure’ was the end.
+We hadn’t realised that in this case ‘Respiratory Failure’ meant the end.
 He had battled and come through so much.
 What started with a misdiagnosis of a hernia, turned out to be Cancer, the treatment which saved him, ultimately killed him.

-Radiotherapy in those days wasn’t as targeted, and it appeared to have damaged other organs in his body, leading to 10 years of ultimately slowly dying.
+Radiotherapy in those days wasn’t as targeted, and it appeared to have damaged other organs in his body, leading to 10 years of what was ultimately a slow death.

-When we arrived at the hospital his eyes were closed but he was aware.
-We told him to breathe and he did, not knowing it was fruitless.
+When we arrived at the hospital his eyes were closed but he was responsive and aware.
+We told him to breathe and he did, non of us knowing it was fruitless.
 His body couldn’t take anymore.
 After a few hours a Doctor came and explained to us that this was the end.
 They unhooked him from the machines and monitors to let him go peacefully and with any remaining dignity he could.

 We - My Mum, brother and sister-in-law, held his hand, told him we loved him and watched as his breathing became shallower and he took his final breath on the 10th December, aged just 61.
 He’d hung on for almost a day, a fighter until the end.